PlayFab/PlayFabMultiplayer/TraceScripts/README.md

 $> adb devices -l
 ```
 5. Create your `config` directory on the Android device.

-    a.
-Please note that you need to create this directory before pushing the config file to your Android device due to ADB limitations.
+    * Please note that you need to create this directory before pushing the config file to your Android device due to ADB limitations.

-    b.
-You'll also need to create the directories one level at a time due to ADB limitations.
+    * You'll also need to create the directories one level at a time due to ADB limitations.
 ```
 $> adb shell mkdir /sdcard/PlayFabLogs/
 $> adb shell mkdir /sdcard/PlayFabLogs/config/